BurtHarris/gulp-first/README.md

-# gulp-first
-Simple streaming object filter that passes through only the first object received.
+# gulp-first - pass-through only the first object in a stream

-As a gulp plugin, this filter can be combined with `gulp-newer` and `gulp-exec`.

-## install
+Used  combination with `gulp-newer`, this will pipe-through only the first file object if *any* of the files from a `gulp.src(...)` glob are newer than the target.
+This can be useful with `gulp-exec` for many:1 build tasks where some external tool needs to be invoked if the target is out-of-date.

     npm install -D gulp-first